patroni/patroni/README.rst

 You can also use BDR (bi-directional replication) if you have a compatible PostgreSQL version with the BDR plugin installed (see http://bdr-project.org/docs/next/installation.html).
-It will require adding a BDR session to your configuration, as well as setting the following options for postgresql (see http://bdr-project.org/docs/next/settings-prerequisite.html):
+It will require adding a BDR shared_library to your configuration, as well as setting the following options for postgresql (see http://bdr-project.org/docs/next/settings-prerequisite.html):

 .. code:: YAML

         max_worker_processes: 10
         max_replication_slots: 10
         max_wal_senders: 10